On the numerical integration of the multidimensional Kuramoto model: Three Dimensions

 where

 and obtain

 Finally, Eq.(\ref{evol}) becomes

-where all quantities on the RHS are computed at time $t$.
+where $\hat{\Omega}_i = \vec{\Omega}_i/\Omega_i$ and all quantities on the RHS are computed at time $t$.
+Eq.(\ref{evol3d}) corresponds to a rotation of $\vec{\sigma}_i$ around $\hat{\Omega}_i$ by the angle $\Omega_i \Delta t$ \cite{goldstein2002classical}.
 Once all vectors $\vec{\sigma}$ have been updated, $\vec{p}_k$ and $\vec{\Omega}_i$'s are recalculated and the process iterated.
 Eq. (\ref{evol3d}) contains all orders of the exponential and would be exact if $\vec{\Omega}_i$ were constant.
 The error of the integration process can be estimated by calculating the how fast the matrix elements of $\mathbf{U}_i$, responsible for the interactions, are changing over time.
 This allows us to adjust the time step $\Delta t$ according its rate of change, increasing it when the rate is smaller than a specified threshold and reducing it otherwise.
 This procedure can reduce the integration time considerably.